mhayescs19/p1-mosaic-spring/README.md

 * [Entire tile links](https://github.com/mhayescs19/p1-mosaic-spring/blob/40ad2c8947f729040da722281389021349c208a2/src/main/resources/templates/synergy/studentGradesHome.html#L16) to respective period detail grade view (old /synergy/student/gradeBook except now x5)
 <br><br>

-**Runtime Guidance**
+**Ticket Guidance**
-- Navigate to [/synergy/student/grades/periodx](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/grades/period1) (Note: page uses tester data so link may be deprecated and/or updated with live database data)
+- Navigate to [/synergy/student/grades/periodx](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/grades/period1) (Note: page uses tester data so link may be deprecated and/or updated with live database data.
+May have to create an account and log in.
+For guide on how to do that, see Runtime Guidance at top of README).

 ### 3. [Teacher Info Web Scraper](https://github.com/mhayescs19/p1-mosaic-spring/issues/32)
 Supports the school information page by pulling the teacher school emails from https://www.powayusd.com/en-US/Schools/HS/DNHS/Contacts/Staff-Directory.
 To avoid a CORS error, an API proxy was created using an HTTP Request to load the entire page from the DNHS reference to be called via AJAX on the School Information page.
 Created by Andrew Pegg and Michael Hayes.